makersacademy/ruby-coding-challenge/lib/approach.md

 format_date_nicely
 - Tried to use a range on the date, failing as not a string so converted to string
 - returned string rearranged to give date nicely formatted

+**get_upper_limit_of**
+- Assuming range will be .. range rather than ... range (can adjust if necessary)
+- Saw note about String#partition in previous research so looked it up in ruby docs, then called the tail section(last) of the range which was converted to a string.
+- Test requires output to be integer so added #to_i